 Core Discipline Courses

-The core disciplines of cognitive science are computer science, linguistics, philosophy, psychology, and neuroscience.
+The core disciplines of cognitive science are computer science, linguistics, neuroscience, philosophy, and psychology.
 The Core Discipline requirements are designed to strike a balance between breadth and depth in the core disciplines, while also allowing students a great deal of freedom to construct an individualized plan of study that best matches their interests in cognitive science.
 Students in the Cognitive Science major must take:

-• Five Core Discipline breadth courses: one approved course in each of the five core disciplines
+Five Core Discipline breadth courses: one approved course in each of the five core disciplines.
+Breadth courses provide breadth in the core disciplines of cognitive science and insights into their methods, practices, and theories.

-• Four Core Discipline depth courses: two additional courses in two of the core disciplines
+Four Core Discipline depth courses: two additional courses in two of the core disciplines.
+Depth courses provide additional depth into a core discipline through exposure to more specific topics within that core discipline.

-Approved electives from each of the five core disciplines are listed below; students may, in addition, request approval of a course that is not on this list by submitting a proposal and rationale to the Director of the Cognitive Science Program.
+Approved electives from each of the five core disciplines are listed below; students may, in addition, request approval of a course that is not on this list by submitting a proposal and rationale to the Program Coordinator.

 Cognitive Science Core Discipline Courses: Computer Science